Eloston/disable-html5-autoplay/README.md

 Disable HTML5 Autoplay does exactly what it says: disable HTML5 audio and video autoplaying.

-Main Features:
-* Prevents unauthorized invocations of the `play()` function
-* Stops media with the `autoplay` attribute
-* Works on dynamically-inserted elements and iframes
-* Special code to prevent media players from breaking
-* Toggle autoplay on specific websites
+In addition to removing the HTML `autoplay` attribute from media elements, Disable HTML5 Autoplay also hooks into the media's JavaScript API.
+This allows for restrictions on media control and simulation of expected behavior to ensure that all pages behave normally.

 Head over to the [Wiki](/Eloston/disable-html5-autoplay/wiki) for documentation and additional information.